PoisotLab/ms_betacov_mapping/README.md

 [@Agosta2010HowSpe].
 In the case of generalist pathogens like betacoronaviruses, there is conceptual and empirical support to the idea that these community-level mechanisms are even more important [@Power2004PatSpi].
-This creates a disconnect between coevolutionary theory and ecological studies of spillover risk.
+This creates a disconnect between coevolutionary theory and existing ecological frameworks for mapping spillover risk.

 The Geographic Mosaic Theory of Coevolution [GMTC; @Thompson2005GeoMos] attempts to explicitly connect microevolutionary dynamics to the macroecology and biogeography of symbiotic interactions.
-The GMTC posits that coevolutionary processes between pairs [@Thompson1994CoePro] or complexes [@Janzen1980WheIt] of species are structured in space by the rippling effects of abiotic conditions onto evolutionary mechanism, giving rise to fragmented systems with different structure and ecologically dynamics over large spatial extents [see
+The GMTC posits that coevolutionary processes among pairs [@Thompson1994CoePro] or complexes [@Janzen1980WheIt] of species are structured in space by the rippling effects of abiotic conditions onto evolutionary mechanism, giving rise to fragmented systems with different structure and ecologically dynamics over large spatial extents [see